podnov/wire-cucumber/README.md

 Given that wire mock will return a response with status {int}
 Given that wire mock response body is:
 Given that wire mock response body is {string}
+Given that wire mock response body is these records:
 Given that wire mock is finalized

 Then I want to verify interactions with the wire mock named {string}